 In 2003 Dr Renee was awarded membership to the Australian College of Veterinary Surgeons for her advanced studies in Feline Medicine.
 She has since developed special interests in Canine and Feline Dermatology, Oncology, Internal Medicine and Soft tissue Surgery.
 Dr Renee’s love for the Border has kept her practicing right here in Albury Wodonga for the past 23 years.

 Dr Renee is the owner of the practice and endeavours to ensure that Petfocus Vetcare provides superior personalised care to owners and their pets by offering individualised care and the best possible treatment options to suit the whole family.

-She lives with her husband and four children plus their pets Scooter the Dog and Cecil the cat and a menagerie of chickens and cattle.
+She lives with her husband and four children plus their pets Scooter the Dog and George the cat and a menagerie of chickens and cattle.

 Gail is the founder of Urban Canines and our new and enthusiastic dog trainer at Petfocus Vetcare.